 Dear Parents and Students,

-I am very excited to announce the closure to the end of the first marking period here at Maryvale HS.
-I encourage all staff, students, parents and shareholders to view our strategic plan online, we are living and breathing it daily at our school.
-We are promoting healthy social, emotional and physical students and staff is working a great deal towards those initiatives.
-I am happy to announce the support for the "away for the day" policy has been great from parents and our instances of disciplinary actions have been cut nearly in half from this time last year.
+As we embark on the second half of the year, I am happy to announce the support for the "away for the day" policy has been great from parents and our instances of disciplinary actions have been cut nearly in half from this time last year.
 Our "FlySense" capacity in lavs and other keys areas is helping us to better manage a "vaping" scare and pandemic.

 I will be having meetings with parents of students that have chronic absenteeism in school so far this year.
 It is imperative students be present to retain, train their bodies and hone their focus for school and work endeavors.
 We hope that this work will encourage increased attendance and decrease instances of tardy to school.
 The new state benchmark for chronic absenteeism is only allowing for 10% missed school-time.
 To place that number in perspective means missing 18/180 student instructional days.